vmware-archive/dependency-labeler/README.md

 |  | `--version` |  |  version for deplab |  |

 ## Inspect
 Inspect prints the deplab "io.pivotal.metadata" label in the config file of an image to stdout.
-The label will be printed in json format.
+The label will be printed in JSON format.

 `deplab inspect` requires one image source to be specified (`--image` or `--image-tar`).